Study Types

 Advantages

-By providing—depending on the model configuration—consistent and relatively “objective” evaluations, LLMs can help mitigate certain biases and part of the variability that human raters might introduce.
-This may lead to more reliable and reproducible results in empirical studies, to the extent these models can be reproduced or checkpointed (see “Report Model Version and Configuration” and “Report Prompts and their Development” for more).
+By providing consistent (depending on the model configuration) and relatively “objective” evaluations, LLMs can help mitigate certain biases and part of the variability that human judges might introduce.
+This may lead to more reliable and reproducible results in empirical studies, to the extent these models can be reproduced or checkpointed.

 LLMs can be much more efficient, and scale far more easily, than the equivalent human approach.
-With LLM automation, entire datasets could be labeled, as opposed to subsets.
+With LLM automation, entire datasets could be assessed, as opposed to subsets.
 The main constraint, which varies by model and budget, is the input context size, i.e., the number of tokens one can pass into a model.
-For example, the upper bound on context that can be passed into OpenAi’s o1-mini model is 32k.
+For example, the upper bound on context that can be passed into OpenAi’s o1-mini model is 32k tokens.

 Challenges

-Avoid the temptation to assign objectivity to an LLM; evidence shows LLMs can behave differently, for instance, when reviewing their own outputs [19].
-In more human-oriented datasets (such as discussions of pull requests) LLMs may suffer from well documented biases and issues with fairness [20].
-For tasks where human raters themselves disagree significantly, it is not clear if an LLM rater should reflect the majority opinion or act as an independent rater.
+Evidence shows LLMs can behave differently, for instance, when reviewing their own outputs [18].
+In more human-oriented datasets (such as discussions of pull requests) LLMs may suffer from well documented biases and issues with fairness [19].
+For tasks where human judges themselves disagree significantly, it is not clear if an LLM judge should reflect the majority opinion or act as an independent judge.
 The underlying statistical framework of an LLM usually pushes outputs towards the most likely (majority) answer.

-Research is ongoing as to how suitable LLMs are as standalone raters.
-Questions around bias, accuracy, and trust remain [21].
-There is reason for concern about LLMs judging student assignments or doing peer review of scientific papers [22].
-Even beyond questions of technical capacity, ethical questions remain, particularly if there is some implicit expectation that a human is rating the output, such as a quiz.
-Involving a human in the rating loop—for example, to contextualize the scoring—is one approach [23].
+Research is ongoing as to how suitable LLMs are as standalone judges.
+Questions around bias, accuracy, and trust remain [20].
+There is reason for concern about LLMs judging student assignments or doing peer review of scientific papers [21].
+Even beyond questions of technical capacity, ethical questions remain, particularly if there is some implicit expectation that a human is judging the output, such as in a quiz.
+Involving a human in the judgment loop—for example, to contextualize the scoring—is one approach [22].
+A lack of large-scale ground truth datasets for benchmarking LLM performance on judgment studies is hindering progress on evaluating research in this area.

 LLMs for Synthesis